 Cancun: A distribution of 30,000 texts is planned for the end of December, to be followed by gospel meetings in a tent.
 A number of believers from Canada and the USA hope to help in the distribution.
 Please pray that God will bless this new work.

 Chihuahua: Alejandro Trias (Venezuela) is giving help in ministry in the assembly here.
 His wife, Dr. Dorothy Trias, helped by her sister Brenda Griffin, plans to have a dental clinic for two days as a means to reach out to the community with the gospel.
-While these believers are visiting from Venezuela, Gilberto Torrens plans to deliver 4,000 texts in Cuauhtemoc, a city located about 100 km west of Chihuahua, an area where there are about 50,000 Mennonites.
+While these believers are visiting from Venezuela, the plan is to deliver 4,000 texts in Cuauhtemoc, a city located about 100 km west of Chihuahua, an area where there are about 50,000 Mennonites.

 Ciudad del Carmen: The passing of an 8 year old Sunday school boy and a 60 year old believer afforded the assembly the opportunity to host two funerals in the hall, enabling many to hear the gospel that otherwise would not likely attend the meetings.